 NLP (neuro-linguistic programming) practitioners (who study and promote successful behaviours) believe we all process information differently, which can influence our experiences.

-So, how can we overcome overwhelm?
+How can we overcome being overwhelmed?

 So, if chunking is about the categorising of information into groups, we can either see them in the bigger picture (the macro view) by chunking up, or, we can look into the smaller, micro detail, and chunk down.
 It’s like zooming in or zooming out.

 Chunking up involves going from the specific to the general.
 By chunking up and looking at the macro image, or the bigger picture, we see our overall goal.
 This will give us our direction, meaning and motivation.

 Chunking down involves going from the general to the specific.
 So, we need to start with chunking up to get our overall goal and then chunk down to be able to get more specific and detailed about what we need to think, believe, feel, do, how and by when to achieve the goal.

 How does this help?